alexander-ustyan/osTicket-Project/README.md

 </p>
 <p>
   <strong>Step 3: Database Setup and Final Installation</strong><br>
+  Finally, install MySQL to support the osTicket database.
 Create a new MySQL database and dedicated user for osTicket.
 Import the osTicket SQL schema using phpMyAdmin or the MySQL command line.
 Next, open your browser and navigate to the osTicket installation URL to launch the web-based installer.
 Follow the on-screen instructions to finalize the installation.
 If you plan to integrate with Active Directory, configure the LDAP settings within osTicket after installation to enable seamless user authentication.
 </p>
 <br />